composablehorizons/compose-unstyled/README.md

-# Compose Menu (Dropdown)
+# Composables Core

-An unstyled Composable component for Compose Multiplatform that can be used to implement Dropdown Menus with the styling of your choice.
+Unstyled, fully accessible Compose Multiplatform UI components that you can customize to your heart's desire.

-Comes with built-in Keyboard management and animation support.
-Supports Compose Desktop, Web (Js/WASM), Android and iOS.

 ## Installation